Self-confidence is one of the most important skills you can have.

 If you think you can do it, or you think you can’t do it, you are right.

 As the Athletic Director and head coach of the Varsity Soccer team at Ryerson University, Dr. Joseph is often asked what skills he is searching for as a recruiter.
 Speed?
 Strength?
 Agility?

-In Dr. Joseph’s TED Talk confidence gets a new perspective.
+In Dr. Joseph’s TED Talk, confidence gets a fresh perspective.
 He explores the skill of self-confidence.
-How it’s not just the most important skill in athletics but in our lives.
+How it’s not just the most important skill in athletics, but in our lives.

 Without self-confidence, we are useless.
 Self-confidence is the belief that no matter what we can accomplish the task at hand.
 This self-confidence TED talk shows how this is a skill you can develop in yourself.

 Tactics to build self-confidence